vanadium/website/content/syncbase/quickstart.md

 toc: true
 = yaml =

+# Setup
+This tutorial uses Android Studio, but feel free to use your IDE of choice.

+## Create the Project
+We will start by creating an empty project in Android Studio `File -> New -> Project`.
+Select `API 21` or above for the Minimum SDK and pick `Empty Activity` as the template.

 # Install Syncbase
 Syncbase's Android library is published to both [JCenter] and [MavenCentral].
 To install the library, add the following to your `build.gradle` file.